decentespresso/de1app/documentation/decent_user_interface.md

 >**-labelvariable**  _tcl_code_

->>If **-label** or **-labelvariable** are used, adds a fixed or dynamic text label, respectively, associated to the listbox.
+> >If **-label** or **-labelvariable** are used, adds a fixed or dynamic text label, respectively, associated to the listbox.

 >**-label_pos**  _{x y}_

 >**-label_pos**  _{anchor ?x_offset? ?y_offset?}_

->>A list that determines the location of the label.
+> >A list that determines the location of the label.
 If a pair of numeric coordinates are provided, they are interpreted as direct coordinates in the screen.
 If the first list item is not a number, it is interpreted as an anchor point relative to the edges of the listbox widget, and the label will be moved to the target position when the page is shown.

->>Valid anchor values are "n", "nw", "ne", "s", "sw", "se", "w", "wn", "ws", "e", "en", "es".
+> >Valid anchor values are "n", "nw", "ne", "s", "sw", "se", "w", "wn", "ws", "e", "en", "es".
 To get the label placed exactly as you want you normally also have to play with **-label_anchor** and **-label_justify**.

->>The anchor value can optionally be followed by an  _x_offset_  and a  _y_offset_ , which will move the position by those fixed offsets after the anchor point is determined.
+> >The anchor value can optionally be followed by an  _x_offset_  and a  _y_offset_ , which will move the position by those fixed offsets after the anchor point is determined.

 >**-label_***option*** **  _value_

->>Use this syntax to pass additional options to the label creation command.
+> >Use this syntax to pass additional options to the label creation command.
 They will be passed through to either **dui add text** if **-label** was used, or to **dui add variable** if **-labelvariable** was used.

 >**-yscrollbar**  _true_or_false_

->>If  _true_ , a vertical scrollbar is added to the right side of the listbox.
+> >If  _true_ , a vertical scrollbar is added to the right side of the listbox.
 The scrollbar is actually a Tk scale widget, not a Tk scrollbar widget.

 >**-yscrollbar_***option*** **  _value_

->>Use this syntax to pass additional options to the yscrollbar scale creation command.
+> >Use this syntax to pass additional options to the yscrollbar scale creation command.

+<a name="dui_add_dcheckbox"></a>

 **dui add dcheckbox**  _pages x y ?-option value ...?_